acidlemon/mirage-ecs/README.md

 You can add any custom parameters. "rule" option is regexp string.

-These parameters are passed to ECS task as environment variables.
+These parameters are passed to ECS task as environment variables and tags of the task.

 ##### default value